Biman Bangladesh Airlines subsidiaries: Biman Flight Catering Centre

 Biman Flight Catering Centre (BFCC) was set up in October 1989, to produce in-flight meals.
 It is one of Biman's most profitable operations; employing 2000 people.

-BFCC has the capacity of producing 8,500 meals a day and along with Biman, it also provides meals to Saudia Airlines, Etihad, Malaysia Airlines, Thai Airways, Emirates, China Southern Airlines and Regent Airways.
+BFCC has the capacity to produce 14,000 meals a day.
+It provides full meals to Biman, Malaysia Airlines, Turkish Airlines, Egypt Air, and Jazeera Airways.

 Biman Poultry Complex

 The Biman Poultry Complex (BPC) is a poultry farming complex located 40 km northwest of Dhaka City, in the Savar district.
 The complex encompasses 75 acre of land including 5 acres of poultry sheds, a 1 acre residential area, and 69 acres of agricultural land.

 The poultry industry in Bangladesh was partly pioneered by the Biman subsidiary in the mid-1970s, although the first poultry in Bangladesh was a private venture named "Eggs and Hens" established in 1964.
 The medium-sized breeder set up by BPC eventually led to NGOs and the government coming forward to develop the sector in early 1990.
 Poultry now has "a significant role" in providing low-cost dietary protein to the Bangladesh population.

 Bird flu was detected at one of the farms in March 2007, which resulted in many livestock being culled.
 This was the first incident of bird flu in Bangladesh.